2.6.4 Community integration program

 Coordination of individual claims

-Day to day claims management, administration and case management for individual claims is coordinated between the allocated Case Manager and the TAC Support Coordinator.
+Day to day claims management, administration and case management for individual claims is coordinated between the allocated Agent Case Manager and the TAC Support Coordinator.

 Communication